YazeedAlKhalaf/swe322-labs/README.md

 ## How to use?

-Put this folder "swe322-labs" inside htdocs of xamp.
+Put this folder "swe322-labs" inside htdocs of xamp or deploy with coolify :)